grking8/test-website/README.md

 # Installation

-Assuming you have Python 3 installed as per `which python`
+Assuming you have Python 3 installed as per `$(which python) --version`

-- Clone the git repository `git clone x`
+- Clone the git repository `git clone https://github.com/family-guy/test-website.git`
 - cd `/path/to/test-website`
 - `python -m http.server`
 - Navigate to `http://localhost:8000` in a browser, you should see the